 That may put the bank above JPMorgan’s 8.2 percent Tier 1 common ratio and Goldman Sachs’s 8 percent.
 Bank of America and Citigroup have Basel 3 ratios below 7.5 percent.

 Moody’s said in its downgrade of German banks this week that it also considers the ratio of equity to total assets in addition to risk-weighted regulatory measures.
 Morgan Stanley’s ratio was 8 percent at the end of the first quarter, double the 4 percent for German banks that Moody’s criticized as “thin.”

-Morgan Stanley fell on June 4 to $12.36, the lowest closing (MS) price since Dec.
+Morgan Stanley fell on June 4 to $12.36, the lowest closing (MS:US) price since Dec.
 2, 2008.
 It’s trading at 51 percent of tangible book value, a measure of equity that excludes intangible assets such as goodwill, below Citigroup’s 53 percent and Bank of America’s 59 percent.
 That means investors value the New York- based bank at about half of what the company estimates would remain if it sold all assets and retired debt.